Critical UNHCR aid reaches over 150,000 displaced Yemenis

 The funds are released based on an in-depth household assessments by UNHCR’s partners operating across the country, often in hard to reach areas.
 Selected families receive cash to cover their immediate protection needs, for example life-saving medical treatments or subsidies that help families avoid evictions and secure a roof over their heads.
 This assistance is befitting the local economy, as families buy essential goods in local stores and pay for services.

-UNHCR is working with Al-Amal bank to distribute cash directly through a so-called Hawala system which is operational and reliable despite the conflict in Yemen.
+UNHCR is working with Al-Amal bank, a regulated micro-finance bank, to distribute cash directly through the established local banking system.
 After assessment, an SMS message notifies families about their entitlements.
 They can then proceed to collect their assistance from any of the bank’s agents across the country.
 This allows UNHCR to provide assistance to families in hard to reach and remote areas.
 Cash assistance is the most cost-efficient way to offer a flexible and dignified form of support.
 Those benefiting say it helps them to avoid resorting to desperate coping mechanisms, such as child labour and forced marriages.
 UNHCR and its partners also provide protection services such as psychosocial counselling and legal assistance, as well as distribution of basic aid items for vulnerable IDPs.

 Given the increasingly protracted nature of the humanitarian crisis, as well as the dire economic situation in Yemen, UNHCR cash assistance is a life-line for many families.
 So far in 2018 UNHCR has distributed almost US $33 million cash assistance.
 We aim to distribute a total of more than US$41 million before the end of the year.
 In total, 700,000 IDPs, returnees and conflict-affected host communities and another 130,000 refugees and asylum seekers across Yemen will benefit from this assistance in 2018.